|

 was rather amazed by the news this morning.
 According to the Internet (so it must be true)

-four out of every ten people who voted for the Dribbling Democraps
+four out of every ten people who voted for the Dribbling Democraps at the

-were going to roll over and suck up to the Con-servatives.
+to roll over and suck up to the Con-servatives.
+What amazes me is that

-What amazes me is that clearly by implication six out of ten such voters are
+clearly by implication six out of ten such voters are happy with this sad

-happy with this sad state of affairs.
-All of which proves that (as always)
+state of affairs.
+All of which proves that (as always) I am in the

-I am in the minority.
+minority.
 I should be used to it by now.
-And I should stop
+And I should stop whinging about the

-whinging about the coalition government, even if it would seem I was tricked
+coalition government, even if it would seem I was tricked into voting for it

-into voting for it (going to lie down now…)
+(going to lie down now…)

 On

-a lighter note, the villagers of one Dribbling Democrap
+a lighter note, the villagers of one Dribbling Democrap constituency have

-constituency have clubbed together to buy a new sign for their village.
+clubbed together to buy a new sign for their village.
 Made of

 stone and weighing a ton and a half, it is thought unlikely that the

-villagers of Shitterton will have this village sign
+villagers of Shitterton will have this village sign stolen by the simple

-stolen by the simple minded idiots who think the name amusing and have made
+minded idiots who think the name amusing and have made off with countless

-off with countless village signs in the past.
-I wonder if I could get that
+village signs in the past.
+I wonder if I could get that stone in the back of

 Off